 Construction is now under way to expand and improve broadband to more than 1,600 locations in northern Florida.
 TDS Telecom (TDS®) began work in January in the Quincy area, with the project expected to be completed in early 2018.

-The Federal Communications Commission (FCC) allocated $379,344 to reach residents in some of the hardest to serve areas in Florida.
+The Federal Communications Commission (FCC) allocated $379,344 each year to reach residents in some of the hardest to serve areas in Florida.
 The funding will also be used to maintain a voice and broadband network as well as building out to these locations.
 The FCC’s Alternative Connect America Cost Model (A-CAM) will provide funding to more than 1,600 locations in northern Florida with hundreds of additional customers to receive benefits from the network upgrade work.

 Florida residents can visit the TDS website to find out how this federal program may impact their location.